soheil555/kwildb-query-builder/README.md

 execute(sync?: boolean)
 ```

-For read queries excepts first() and firstOrFail(), you have to end the method chain with execute() method to run it.
+For read queries except first() method , you have to end the method chain with execute() method to run it.

 ```typescript
 const result = await kwildb.query("users").max("age as a").execute()